 OneBlood $1,000,000 Data Breach Settlement

-Current and former employees and donors who received written notification that their personal information was compromised in the OneBlood data breach, may qualify to submit a claim for up to $2,500 from a class action settlement.
+Current and former employees and donors who received written notification stating the OneBlood data breach may have compromised their personal information may qualify to submit a claim for up to $2,500 from a class action settlement.

-OneBlood Inc. has agreed to pay $1 million to settle a class action lawsuit that was filed after a cybersecurity incident exposed private information belonging to certain individuals.
-The plaintiffs alleged that OneBlood failed to adequately protect this information.
+OneBlood Inc. agreed to pay $1 million to settle a class action lawsuit alleging a cybersecurity incident exposed private information belonging to certain individuals.
+The plaintiffs claimed OneBlood failed to adequately protect this information.

 Who is eligible for a data breach payout?